MicrosoftDocs/globalization/globalization/fonts-layout/font-support.md

 In a default setup, not all scripts are necessarily enabled.
 In the **Regional Options** control panel (intl.cpl), the **General** tab includes a list of 16 language/script categories (“language groups”) that can be individually enabled or disabled.
 The language group for the UI language can't be disabled, however.
-When a language group is enabled, various support files are copied from the CD, including fonts; in the case of “complex-script” language groups (Arabic, Hebrew, Indic, Thai, and Vietnamese), registry entries to activate Uniscribe are also added.
+When a language group is enabled, various support files are copied from the CD, including fonts.
+In the case of “complex-script” language groups (Arabic, Hebrew, Indic, Thai, and Vietnamese), registry entries to activate Uniscribe are also added.

 The 16 language groups available on Windows 2000 are: Arabic, Armenian, Baltic, Central European, Cyrillic, Georgian, Greek, Hebrew, Indic, Japanese, Korean, Simplified Chinese, Thai, Traditional Chinese, Turkic, Vietnamese, Western Europe and United States.